On volumes of hyperbolic right-angled polyhedra: Proof of Theorem

-where for $i=1, \ldots, n$ we have
+where for $i=1, \ldots, n$ we have $c_i = \frac{v_8}{2^{i+1}} \cdot k^i_\infty + \frac{5v_3}{2^{i+2}} \cdot k^i_F$.

-Suppose that for every $i$ the face $f^i$ is not an ideal triangle and has at least $6$ neighbours.
-(It will be shown in Lemma~\ref{lemma5.2} that for any $i$ we can choose a face $f^i$ of $P^i$ with this property.)
+Suppose that for every $i = 1, 2, \ldots,$ the face $f^i$ is \textit{not} an ideal triangle and has at least $6$ neighbouring faces (as Lemma~\ref{lemma5.2} shows later on, we can choose a face $f^i$ of $P^i$ with this property for any $i$).
 Then the value $c_i$ is minimal for $k^i_\infty = 2$ and $k^i_F = 2$.
-In this case we get
+In this case we compute